What is a smart meter

 Can I get a smart meter for free?

-There is no extra cost for a smart meter or for the in-home display.
-You won’t have an extra charge on your bill because you choose to have a smart meter.
-The costs will be spread across everyone’s bills, just like the cost of running and maintaining today’s traditional meters.
+There is no additional cost for the installation of your smart meter.
+You won’t have an extra charge on your bill because you chose to have a smart meter.
+The costs will be spread across everyone’s bills, just like the cost of running and maintaining today’s traditional meters are.